davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v001 captures additional notes (visualizations) from "Data Visualization with ggvis"
 * DataCamp_Insights_v001 captures additional notes (interactivity) from "Data Visualization with ggvis"
 * DataCamp_Insights_v001 captures final notes (axes, scales, etc.) from "Data Visualization with ggvis"
+* DataCamp_Insights_v001 edited in preparation for additional notes going in to a new file